 Tullymore, Parish of Armagh, Co.
 Armagh.
-The townland is described as having 62 acres in www.seanruad.com so I imagine that the mid-1700s boundaries may have differed.
 This deed is clear that the Parish is Armagh (I have double-checked the photocopy of the original).
-What is confusing is that there are later deeds which mention a John OLIVER of the townland of Tullymore, Parish of Eglish, Co.
+Later deeds which mention a John OLIVER of the townland of Tullymore, Parish of Eglish, Co.
 Armagh.

 There is Tullymore Agowan; Tullymore Etra; and Tullymore Otra.
 They are all in the northerly part of the parish of Eglish.
 A quick glance at the list of townlands